Home » Tools » Cabinet Tools » Hands on Guide to the Best Cabinet Jacks for Installing Cabinets

 What makes for a great cabinet jack?

-Well, consider the following when choosing:
+We recommend the following when deciding:

-• Length is the #1 factor – and installing cabinets is usually done uppers first.
-So a jack with a reach from 54-90″ is preferred.
+• Length is the #1 factor, and installing cabinets is usually done uppers first.
+So, a jack with a reach from 54-90″ is preferred.

 • Fixed versus articulating feet with pads

 Top Brands: Both FastCap and T-Jak are the original innovators in cabinet jacks and are the target of many initiation and knock-off brands.
 While saving a few dollars is tempting, a brand name is generally worth the cost.
 We have both the FastCap UpperHand and LittleHand in our shop.
+A unique solution is the pinch prop and something on our to-do list to try.

 Buying Guide